-It is usually used as a treatment for breast cancer in women or breast cancer in men.
-It may also be used as a way to reduce the risk of cancer developing in the breast.
+It's used to treat breast cancer in women or breast cancer in men.
+It can also be used to reduce the risk of cancer developing in the breast.

-You may also need to have chemotherapy or hormone therapy to reduce the size of any tumours before the operation.
+Before the operation, you may need to have chemotherapy or hormone therapy to reduce the size of any tumours.

 After your breast has been removed, you may choose to have a breast reconstruction.
 This involves creating an artificial breast to replace the breast or breasts that have been removed.

-It is sometimes possible for a breast reconstruction to be carried out at the same time as a mastectomy, but it can be delayed until a later date if necessary.
+It's sometimes possible for a breast reconstruction to be carried out at the same time as a mastectomy, although it can be delayed until a later date if necessary.

-Read more about getting ready for a mastectomy and how a mastectomy is performed.
+Read more about how a mastectomy is performed.

-Mastectomies are very safe procedures with minimal complications.
-Most people recover well and it's common to only stay in hospital for one night, although some people will need to spend a few days in hospital.
-Generally, it takes between three and six weeks to fully recover.
+Mastectomies are very safe procedures, with minimal complications.
+Most people make a good recovery and only need to stay in hospital for one night.
+However, some people will need to spend a few days in hospital.
+Generally, it takes three and six weeks to fully recover.

-During the early stages of recovery you may have tubes coming from the wound.
+During the early stages of recovery, you may have tubes coming from the wound.
 These are used to drain away blood and fluids to help prevent swelling or infection.
-Your scar and stitches will be covered by a dressing.
+Your scar and stitches will be covered with a dressing.

-It is common to experience pain, numbness, tingling and swelling after a mastectomy, but painkillers should offer some relief.
+It's common to experience pain, numbness, tingling and swelling after a mastectomy, but painkillers should provide some relief.

-In rare cases, more serious complications can develop as the result of a mastectomy, including infection of the wound and delayed healing.
+In rare cases, more serious complications can develop following a mastectomy, including infection of the wound and delayed healing.

-Read more about recovering from a mastectomy and the possible complications of mastectomy.
+Read more about recovering from a mastectomy and the possible complications of a mastectomy.